Richard Case Nagell: Biography

 Dick Russell's biography of Nagell was published in 1992 under the title The Man Who Knew Too Much.
+Russell first met Nagell back in 1975 when he showed up unannounced on Nagell's doorstep.
 The book expands on Nagell's earlier claims with additional research to argue Nagell had foreknowledge of assassination of President John F. Kennedy, and also supported Nagell's claim he had gotten himself arrested in the El Paso bank shooting in late September 1963 to avoid becoming a patsy.